DCMLab/reductive_analysis_app/README.md

 This is an app to facilitate analysing scores using a reductive paradigm.

-It is currently very much under construction.
+It is currently very much under construction, but can be tested [here](https://dcmlab.github.io/reductive_analysis_app/index.html)

 The basics are as follows: